 NONPROFIT EFFECTIVENESS – Invest in the region’s nonprofits with the tools and financial resources to effectively manage operations and high-performing programs.

 The Community Foundation offers a number of grant programs to nonprofits in the 23-county metro Atlanta region.
-These programs include: Common Good Funds (our largest grantmaking program), Atlanta AIDS Fund, An Extra Wish, Grants to Green, Local Funds, Managing for Excellence, Metropolitan Atlanta Arts Fund and the Neighborhood Fund.
-Visit each page to learn more.
+These programs include: General Operating Support (includes Common Good Fund, Atlanta AIDS Fund, Metropolitan Atlanta Arts Fund), Extra Wish, Grants to Green, Nonprofit Toolbox and the Neighborhood Fund.
+Visit each program’s page to learn more.